tobiasbueschel/patient-management-system/README.md

-# patient-management-system
+# Patient Management System
-A patient management system developed in Java
+A patient management system developed in Java with the Swing GUI widget toolkit

 ##Simple, yet beautiful GUI